You can change the network type of an Application Load Balancer (ALB) instance as needed.

 2. In the top navigation bar, select the region where the ALB instance is deployed.

-3. On the Instances page, find the ALB instance that you want to manage and click its ID.
+3. On the Instances page, click the ID the Internet-facing ALB instance that you want to manage.

-4. On the Instance Details tab, find the Basic Information section, and click Change Network Type on the right side of Network Type.
+4. On the Instance Details tab, find Network Type in the Basic Information section, and click Change Network Type on the right side of IPv6.

-5. In the Change Network Type dialog box, modify and confirm the settings, and click Disable.
+5. In the Change Network Type message, check the impacts of the change and click OK.

 6. Return to the Instance Details tab to check the value of the Network Type parameter.

 It takes about 1 minute to apply the change.
-If the value of the Network Type parameter on the Instance Details tab changes to Private, it indicates that the ALB instance has switched to a private IPv6 address.
+If the Network Type parameter on the Instance Details tab displays Private next to IPv6, the network of the ALB instance has switched to private IPv6.

 References